College of Science and Health > Academics > Psychology > Graduate Programs > Clinical Psychology (MA/PhD) > Degree Requirements

 Formally given to the student with satisfactory coursework performance who has successfully completed the master’s thesis and passed the Doctoral Candidacy Examination; the candidate has no more than five years from this date to complete the PhD requirements or dismissal from the program will ensue.

-Students denied candidacy will be required to withdraw from the program or withdraw after completion of the MA.
+Students denied candidacy will be required to withdraw from the program.

 One-year supervised internship in an approved doctoral training site.
-Students typically intern during the fifth or sixth year in the program.
+Students typically intern during the final year of the program.

 Departmental committee approval and acceptance of topic and outline of dissertation given only after admission to doctoral candidacy.